Black Lives Matter: United Kingdom

 Black Lives Matter emerged as a movement in the UK in the summer of 2016.
 Thousands attended protests against police racism in Manchester on July 11, and a group called Black Lives Matter UK (UKBLM) was set up in the wake of the June 23 Brexit referendum at a meeting addressed by US BLM activist Patrisse Cullors.
 On August 4, 2016, BLM protesters blocked London City Airport in London, England.
 Several demonstrators chained themselves together on the airport's runway.
 Nine people were arrested in connection with the incident.
 There were also BLM-themed protests in other English cities, including Birmingham and Nottingham.
 The UK-held protests marked the fifth anniversary of the shooting death of Mark Duggan.

 In 2016, tabloid newspapers ran several stories seeking to expose and discredit BLM activists, leading the movement to adopt anonymity.
-On June 25, 2017, BLM supporters protested in Stratford, London over the death of Edson Da Costa, who died in police custody.
+On June 25, 2017, BLM supporters protested in Stratford, London, over the death of Edson Da Costa, who died in police custody.
 There were no arrests made at the protest.
 According to Patrick Vernon, BLM's start in the UK in 2016 was not met with respect.
-From 2018 onwards, after events like the Grenfell Tower fire and the Windrush scandal, the movement was viewed more favorably by black Britons, in particular senior black Britions.
+From 2018 onwards, after events such as the Grenfell Tower fire and the Windrush scandal, the movement was viewed more favorably by black Britons, in particular senior black Britions.
 In December 2019, Black Lives Matter UK worked with the coalition Wretched of the Earth to represent the voices of global indigenous peoples and people of color in the climate justice movement.